What causes headaches at menopause, and how can you reduce them?

 It can be difficult to get good doses of some key nutrients from the food we eat on a daily basis, so you may wish supplement.
 Below I have outlined the most well evidenced supplements to help relieve menopausal headaches and migraines.

 Omega 3 fatty acids are typically derived from fish or krill oil but vegan alternatives are available.
 Omega-3 fats play a role in relaxing blood vessels and relieving inflammation in veins, which can significantly reduce the severity of migraine headaches(14),(13).
-Omega-3 supplementation is particularly important if you do not eat oily fish regularly – there are a range of Omega 3 supplements available on Health & Her.
+Omega-3 supplementation is particularly important if you do not eat oily fish regularly.

 Modern farming methods have left our soils magnesium depleted, so even if you eat a well-balanced diet, you may still benefit from supplementation.
 Ideally supplemented as the well-absorbed citrate form, magnesium promotes sleep, reduces stress and anxiety(18) and can reduce the severity of headaches(19).